sanskrit/raw_etexts_english/blogs/manasataramgini/2003-11-30_the-fall-of-brahmins.md

 +++
-title = "The fall ofxa0brahmins"
+title = "The fall of brahmins"

 +++
 The Brahmins, the metaphorical head of the Indo-Aryan society are now